How to Reduce Separation Anxiety in Greyhounds: Strategies and Practical Exercises

 How long before seeing improvement?

-The first changes often appear after 2 to 4 weeks, provided that the exercises and progression are practiced regularly.
+The first changes often appear after 2 to 4 weeks, provided the exercises and progression are practiced regularly.

 Are greyhounds more sensitive than other breeds?